Pricing Comparison

 BFCM Traffic Surge Preparation

-Black Friday is 6 weeks away.
-Your store needs load testing, speed optimization, and checkout flow improvements.
+Black Friday is 6 weeks out.
+The store needs load testing, speed work, and a tighter checkout flow.

 Retainer

-Your team has been optimizing all quarter.
-Load tests are done.
-Checkout is already streamlined.
-You're ready.
+The team has been at this all quarter.
+Load tests are done and checkout is already tightened up.

 Hourly

 You scramble to book enough hours.
-The developer needs to re-learn your codebase first.
-Timeline is tight.
+The developer has to re-learn your codebase first, and the timeline is tight.

 Project-Based